-The challenge is to develop the two levels of the competencies.
-The first set of competencies like knowledge and skills can be developed through training and mentoring.
+Shah (2016) said that the challenge is to develop the two levels of the competencies.
+The first set of competencies like knowledge and skills can be developing through training and mentoring.
 The second set of competencies related to behavior is comparatively tougher to develop.
-As these relate with counseling, coaching and psychotherapy.
-Nowadays with growing competition and rapid use of technology all organizations try to develop both the levels of technologies (Shah, 2016).
+As these relates with counselling, coaching and psychotherapy.
+Now days with growing competition and rapid use of technology all organizations try to develop both the levels of technologies.